 One Final Thought

 For those of you, who think you’re an abject failure and can never have success, even though you seem to have been trying your hardest, please notice that you may not be failing at all – it may only be your inner voice that says you are.
-If you’re making progress, you’re not failing.http://www.wiseism.com/how-to-stop-yourself-failing/http://www.wiseism.com/wp-content/uploads/success.jpghttp://www.wiseism.com/wp-content/uploads/success.jpgWise BusinessWise LivingWise MindWise Workachievement,challenge,change your life,failing,failure,goals,productivity,success,thinking,wisdomWhy am I Failing?
+If you’re making progress, you’re not failing.https://www.wiseism.com/how-to-stop-yourself-failing/https://www.wiseism.com/wp-content/uploads/success.jpghttps://www.wiseism.com/wp-content/uploads/success.jpgWise BusinessWise LivingWise MindWise Workachievement,challenge,change your life,failing,failure,goals,productivity,success,thinking,wisdomWhy am I Failing?
 Feeling stuck in a rut, trapped, like you just can't imagine making a success of your life – whether you're trying to do something specific or are considering your whole life?
 Are you failing at something?
 What stops you from making a success of things?
 Many of...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism